What is Inchoate?

 Let's say Company XYZ wants to buy Company ABC.
-The two companies agree to the price and other, and now it's a matter of time until the paperwork is completed, making the transaction final.
+The two companies agree to the price and other terms, and now it's a matter of time until the paperwork is completed, making the transaction final.
 During that time -- that is, after the companies agree but before the transaction is finalized -- the deal is inchoate.

-In the merger world, of time can pass between when a deal is announced and when it closes.
-During this time, the deals are inchoate and can often experience several bumps in the road as the companies do their due diligence on each other and implement the of the deal.
+In the merger world, lots of time can pass between when a deal is announced and when it closes.
+During this time, the deals are inchoate and can often experience several bumps in the road as the companies do their due diligence on each other and implement the terms of the deal.

-Real deals are also often inchoate and transactions can often fall apart before they reach the closing table.
+Real estate deals are also often inchoate and transactions can often fall apart before they reach the closing table.